Management

 Don’t micromanage

 If you’re a person who thinks that a job well done is a job done their way, you will struggle with this one.
 But giving employees a sense of autonomy is crucial to improving employee engagement.
-If your report owns a project or a task, they will get a much greater sense of achievement once completed.
+If your report owns a project or a task, they will better understand achievement once completed.
 Carrying out your orders day-long, on the other hand, is a highway to job dissatisfaction.

 Embrace flexible working hours

 A fixed nine-to-five schedule doesn’t work well for everyone.
 In fact, research shows that it barely works for anyone.
 Take the experiment conducted at Best Buy, for example.
-When the company rolled out the Results-Only Work Environment scheme (meaning that employees could work whenever and wherever they wanted), the voluntary turnover decreased by 90 percent and productivity increased by 41 percent.
+When the company rolled out the Results-Only Work Environment scheme (meaning that employees could work whenever and wherever they wanted), the voluntary turnover decreased by 90%, and productivity increased by 41%.

-Many companies have core working hours when employees are required to be in the office and allow flexibility for the remaining of the day.
-Let’s say you want your team to be in the office from noon to four p.m. but outside those hours they can design their own schedule.
-This kind of arrangement allows parents to pick their kids up from school or employees with a long commute to avoid the rush hour.
+Many companies have core working hours when employees must be in the office and allow flexibility for the day’s remaining.
+Let’s say you want your team to be in the office from noon to four p.m., but outside those hours, they can design their own schedule.
+This arrangement allows parents to pick their kids up from school or employees with a long commute to avoid the rush hour.

 Give due credit